 From April 19-24, 2017, a politically-motivated, targeted campaign was carried out against numerous Israeli organizations.
 Morphisec researchers began investigating the attacks on April 24 and continue to uncover more details.
 Initial reports of the attacks, published April 26 (in Hebrew) by the Israel National Cyber Event Readiness Team (CERT-IL) and The Marker, confirm that the attack was delivered through compromised email accounts at Ben-Gurion University and sent to multiple targets across Israel.
 Ironically, Ben-Gurion University is home to Israel's Cyber Security Research Center.
-Investigators put the origin of the attack
+Investigators put the origin of the attack as Iranian; Morphisec's research supports this conclusion and attributes the attacks to the same infamous hacker group responsible for the OilRig malware campaigns.

-The attack was delivered via Microsoft Word documents that exploited a former zero-day vulnerability in Word, CVE-2017-0199, to install a fileless variant of the Helminth Trojan agent.
+The attack was delivered via Microsoft Word documents that exploited a former zero-day vulnerability in Word, CVE-2017-0199, to install a fileless variant of the ☐ Helminth Trojan agent.
 Microsoft released the patch for the vulnerability on April 11, but many organizations have not yet deployed the update.
-The attackers actually based their attack on an existing Proof-Orcept method that was published by researchers after the patch release.
+The attackers actually based their attack on an existing Proof-of-Concept method that was published by researchers after the patch release.